algaebrown/oligoCLIP/README.md

 - `normalization_DMN` contains Mudskipper code, which does mixture model/generative clustering.
 - `clipper.smk` runs CLIPper and the chi-square things.
 Stolen from ENCODE pipeline.
 - `analysis.smk` and `finemap.smk`: runs finemapping, motif detection from Skipper and MudSkipper
-- rules for bigwig generation is in `MAKE_TRACK` repository.
+- rules for bigwig generation is in `make_track.smk`
 - `merge_bw.smk` sums up bigwigs to make complementary control.